Miladhoo

-Miladhoo (Dhivehi: މިލަދޫ) is one of the inhabited islands that comprises the Noonu Atoll in the Maldives.
+Miladhoo (މިލަދޫ) is an island in Noonu Atoll in the Maldives.

 Geography

 The island is 179.13 km north of the country's capital, Malé.

 Demography

 Historically, Miladhoo was the most developed and most populous island in Noonu Atoll.
-It is currently the second most populous island in Noonu Atoll.

-Governance

-Miladhoo is noted for its political activities.

 Economy

 Most economic activity centres around fishing and tourism, followed by rendering taxi service in Male'.

 Education

 There is a secondary school named Hidhaayaa school.
 Until the late 1990s, grade 7 was the highest grade taught on the island.
 Now students are taught up to grade 10 (O level).

 Health

 There is a health centre with one doctor and a community health worker.

 Sport

 Miladhoo is best known as the most successful island in football in the atoll.
 Miladhoo DX Sports Club won the Zone Champions League in 2004.

-C

 Culture

-Miladhoo is also famous for its Eid Kulhivaru festivities.
+Miladhoo is also famous for its Eid festivities.